 Mitsubishi Type 100 Command Reconnaissance Aircraft Shinshitei

-Reconnaissance aircraft was one of them most outstanding aircraft of the war.
-It had beautiful contours and until the very end of the war, it could out perform nearly every Allied aircraft.
+The Mitsubishi Type 100 Command Reconnaissance Aircraft was one of them most outstanding aircraft of the war.
+It had beautiful contours and until the very end of the Pacific War it could out perform nearly every Allied aircraft.

 Hard to make a judgment on what the nose of an aircraft looks like from a rear perspective photo.
-Early mark III versions of the Type 100 HQ Recon a/c were in service at least by Dec 43.
+Early mark III versions of the Type 100 HQ Recon a/c were in service at least by December 1943.
 One was shot down over India in that month.
 That was probably the earliest date of ops for that type.